GSA/Section508.gov/_pages/manage/2018-05-28-manage-roles.md

       <td>
         <ul>
           <li>
-            Ensure that individuals involved in acquisition planning and requirements generabasetion specify needs; develop plans, specifications, etc., that address IT accessibility using standards issued in 36 CFR part 1194.
+            Ensure that individuals involved in acquisition planning and requirements generation specify needs; develop plans, specifications, etc., that address IT accessibility using standards issued in 36 CFR part 1194.
           </li>
         </ul>
       </td>